The Albany Consort

 Sacramento Recorder Society

 The Sacramento Recorder Society is a chapter of the American Recorder Society.
-Our meetings are from 6:45 to 10:00 p.m. on the first Tuesday of each mon th, September-June, at the Friends Meeting House, 890 57th Street (between H and J Streets) in Sacramento.
+Our meetings are from 6:45 to 9:30 p.m. on the first Tuesday of each month, September through June, at the Friends Meeting House in Sacramento.
 Our members range from low-intermediate to advanced players, all with a love of early music.
 Players of other early music instruments are also welcome.
 Our monthly meetings are directed by professional early music specialists.
 We encourage members to form small consorts or study groups, which meet in members’ homes, and we offer opportunities for those groups to perform.
-Our monthly newsletter and our website keep members informed of early music workshops and concerts throughout Northern California.
+Our monthly newsletter, our website, and our blog keep members informed of early music workshops and concerts throughout Northern California.

 San Francisco Pro Musica Antiqua